ashwinpn/Conditional-Random-Fields/README.md

 # Conditional-Random-Fields
-An analysis and implementation of Conditional Random Fields (https://en.wikipedia.org/wiki/Conditional_random_field).
+An analysis and implementation of Conditional Random Fields (CRF's) (https://en.wikipedia.org/wiki/Conditional_random_field) - with applications to Natural Language Processing.

 ## Why the discussion on Conditional Random Fields?